Skip to Main Content Skip to Footer Toggle Navigation Menu

 Art Alliance

-This student-run organization plans special art-related activities for those with a common interest in art.
-It administers the Drawing Co-op, an informal no-cost opportunity to draw the figure from live models.
+This student-run organization plans special activities and workshops for those with a common interest in Studio Art.

 Art History Club